ni/reviewboard-userscripts/README.md

 - Adds an icon to navigate to file from its diff
 - Lets you click anywhere in the header to expand/collapse a comment
 - Shows you the file regex patterns for group default reviewers from the groups join page
+- Lets you choose between diff scrollbars or word wrap -- no more hidden text!

 ### Bringing you info where you expect it!